LaputanMachines/opengl-renderer/README.md

 This is a proof-of-concept _and_ a learning tool for myself.
 [Aquinas Games](https://aquinasgames.ca) was founded in April 2020.
 Good game development necessitates a good understanding of graphics.
-Renderer based off the lessons in the [TinyRenderer Wiki](https://github.com/ssloy/tinyrenderer/wiki).
+**Renderer based off the lessons in the [TinyRenderer Wiki](https://github.com/ssloy/tinyrenderer/wiki).**
+I've made some changes, but this is very much a product of the lesson plan and coursework assigned in the TinyRenderer project.

 ---